-Rod Heiple joined the Carnegie Mellon University College of Engineering in January 2020 as Director, Manufacturing Futures Initiative (MFI) at Mill 19.
+Rod Heiple joined the Carnegie Mellon University College of Engineering in January 2020 as the director of the Manufacturing Futures Institute (MFI) at Mill 19.
 As part of the MFI leadership team, Heiple will be interfacing and working with CMU faculty, ARM, and with industry and government agencies with the goal of driving and fostering the active engagement and investment in Mill19 activities.

 Heiple has more than 30 years of industry experience in advanced manufacturing, manufacturing technology, operations and research and development (R&D) at Alcoa and Arconic.
 Most recently, he served as Director, R&D at the Arconic Technology Center leading product and process developments for the aerospace, defense, and automotive markets.
 In this role, Heiple initiated and led Alcoa’s and Arconic's additive manufacturing R&D Strategy, technology development, and commercialization.